aminbabu/aminbabu/README.md

 ###

-<p align="left">I'm Amin Babu, a Frontend Developer from Bangladesh.
+<p align="left">I'm a Frontend Developer from Bangladesh.
 Thank You for taking the time to view my GitHub Profile.😊<br><br>- 🔭 I’m working as a freelance Frontend Developer.<br>- 📚 I'm currently learning Dart & Flutter for cross-platform app development.<br>- ⚡ In my free time I love to teach, learn, and solve real-world problems.</p>

 ###